 She is currently considering options for her debut novel and lives in Richmond, VA with her husband, four children, and two English Labradors (one chocolate, one yellow).

 ABOUT THE SHORT STORY “LLL” BY JULIE VALERIE

 Another awesome guest post which I hope you all enjoyed.
-Do make sure you check out Julie’s links to her other locations on the web and I highly recommend any writer signs up for the 2017 85K Writing Challenge!
+Do make sure you check out Julie’s links to her other locations on the web.

 Thanks to Julie for guest posting this week.
 My usual blog post will (most like) appear this Friday at the usual time of 18:30 BST (That’s British Standard Time for those who aren’t aware).